 5. Place flat rectangle ring on the 11” tab and fold in half.
 Lay pieced front RSU and place folded strap anchor 1.5” in from right side, matching raw edges as shown in picture.
 Lay lining RST (Right Sides Together) on top and sew along the top with a ⅜” seam allowance.
 Fold and press lining back and topstitch.

 6. Using one end of the strap, repeat Step 5 with other pieced section.
-See the video recommended above if you need help.
 The strap will be finished in step 17, scroll down to read.